 A Little About Me

 Welcome to originalchristianity.net.
-My name is Mark and I am the guy behind this site.
-I am looking for people with an interest in Christianity and especially what it was originally.
+My name is Mark, and I am the guy behind this site.
+I am looking for people with an interest in Christianity, especially what it was like at the time of the original apostles.

-I became interested in this a long time ago being raised in a house with a Catholic father and a Protestant mother.
-As the rules were for Catholics who married non-Catholics at that time, that meant that I had to be raised as a Catholic and I went to Catholic schools.
-But there were problems with that for as long as I can remember.
+I became interested in this a long time ago, having been raised in a house with a Catholic father and a Protestant mother.
+At that time, there were rules were for Catholics who married non-Catholics, so I had to be raised as a Catholic and go to Catholic schools.
+But there have been problems with that for as long as I can remember.

-You see, my grandfather (mom’s side) was a hellfire and brimstone itinerant preacher.
-Raised in a godless house he was a whiskey-drinking, ball-playing, whirling dervish of a young man when he heard the call.
+You see, my grandfather (mom’s side) was a strict itinerant preacher.
+Raised in a godless house, he was a whiskey-drinking, ball-playing, whirling dervish of a young man when he heard the call.
 He gave it all up: no more drinking, swearing, or even dancing or going to the movies.
-As intensely as he was at playing baseball, dancing, swearing, and drinking he was the same with Christianity.
-No half-speed for Sam Leddon.
+As intensely as he was at playing baseball, dancing, swearing, and drinking, he was the same with Christianity.
+There was no half-speed for Sam Leddon.
 He went from one intense world to another.

-Catholic school religion was mostly learning the catechism, rote memorization of questions and answers that most kids didn’t understand.
+Catholic school religion mainly involved learning the catechism and rote memorization of questions and answers that most kids didn’t understand.
+It wasn’t that there was an attempt to explain things, but you had to use precise and approved wording.
 On the other hand, while I wasn’t supposed to talk with my Protestant family about God, I did.
 The way they talked about things made more sense.
 They talked about salvation and quoted bible verses to explain it.
 They talked about a lot of things that were just plain exciting.

-So one day when I was seven I realized that I believed that God raised Jesus from the dead, and decided to make him Lord in my life.
+So, one day, when I was about seven, I realized that I believed that God raised Jesus from the dead, and I decided to make him Lord in my life.
 Great, right?
 I thought so.
-Except, I made a mistake and decided to talk with my Catholic teachers about it.
+However, I made a mistake and decided to talk with my Catholic teachers about it.
 Whoa, you would have thought that I had stolen their lunch.
 Next thing I knew a priest was talking to me and he was mad.
 What was I doing suddenly believing that God had raised Jesus from the dead?
 Of course, I believed it they said, I was born into “the” church, the Catholic Church.
 I was told to stop talking about these things with my Protestant family.
-I was told all kinds of things that just didn’t make sense, not the least of which was that I wasn’t going to see my Mom’s side of the family in heaven because, you see, Protestants are inferior, and go to an inferior heaven than Catholics.
+I was told all kinds of things that just didn’t make sense, not the least of which was that I wasn’t going to see my Mom’s side of the family in heaven because, you see, Protestants are inferior and go to an inferior heaven than Catholics.

-That was the beginning of my curiosity about what was the true, original Christianity.
-It wasn’t that I didn’t see people following Christ in the Catholic Church, the Methodist Church, and or the Disciples of Christ.
-It was that having all these denominations preaching things opposed to each other while all claiming to be inspired by God causes too much confusion, and as a result, doubt as to what is true Christianity.
+That was the beginning of my curiosity about true, original Christianity.
+It wasn’t that I didn’t see people following Christ in the Catholic Church, the Methodist Church, or the Disciples of Christ.
+It was that having all these denominations preaching things opposed to each other while all claiming to be inspired by God caused too much confusion and, as a result, doubt as to what is true Christianity.

 I feel a burden, a call, if you will, to investigate this and present what I find.